KleidsonRocha/KleidsonRocha/README.md

 - Studying a degree in Computer Science and planing to pursue a postgraduate degree in UX Design

-- Working at Peccin since at 2022
+- Working at Soccol barbieri at I.T support at 2023

 - Always open to new features and techniques